marklogic/mlxprs/README.md

 Neither debugger can cross from one server-side language mode into another.
 XQuery debugging cannot step into `xdmp:javascript-eval()` calls, and JavaScript debugging cannot step into `xdmp.xqueryEval()`.
 The debugger should step over these calls if you try to step into them.

-Evaluating variables in module scope may yield reference error.
-For workaround, you could try:
+Evaluating variables in module scope may throw reference error.
+Possible workarounds:

-- using the variables of interest inside a function and inspect
+- use the variables of interest inside a function, and inspect
-- placing an `eval()` statement inside the module
+- place an `eval()` statement inside the affected module

 ### Required Privileges for Evaluation and Debugging